Jethet/python-games/README.md

 This is my first introduction to Pygame and I am amazed at how intuitive it is.
 My goal is to make use of some tutorials to learn about Pygame, and then try to design a game myself.

-I coded my own version of Wordle - and it works!
-Too bad that it is so hard to make an interface because Python is not really for frontend.
-But maybe I'll find a way.
+I coded my own version of Wordle - and it works ... well, not entirely but close!
+Too bad that it is so hard to make an interface but maybe I'll find a way.